emiago/shelve/README.md

 - having to upload every time on some remote storage just so that someone can download, or be limited with storage capacity.
 - need to know device IP in order to send file
 - limitation of usage on single platform

-# Different ways of usage

-This service allows clients to share or different ways.
-Please let me know if you find other usage.

-- p2p between client/devices
-- having extra computer? use it as backup server, this is useful if you need some files always accessable.
-- having unused disks? mount it, share it, give users extra storage
-- share files in your VMs, containers and use one command to sync your code, configurations

 # How it works